 In 1839, the Croydon Canal had been drained and replaced by the railway line.
 The opening of stations at Forest Hill, Sydenham and Penge had led to extensive house building.
 This had been increased by the building of the Crystal Palace.

 To provide for the rapidly growing population, Mr English had led a movement which resulted in the building of Christ church, Forest Hill in 1854 and St. Philip's, Taylor's Lane, in 1866.
-Mr English was "very fond of children" and built a Church school in Kirkdale in 1863.
+Mr English, who was "very fond of children" and concerned about chlldren, built a Church school in Kirkdale in 1863.
 For ten years Mr English was worried by the Church Rates controversy and "had it not been for his great discretion and un-ruffled temper, we should have come to a state of lawlessness".
 He died at the Parsonage in 1867 and was buried beneath the unusual red sandstone grave near the east gate.

 He was succeeded by the Rev.Augustus Legge, who later became Bishop of Lichfield.
 In his time, the nave roof became unsafe and was replaced by the present open timber roof.
 At the same time the larger clerestory windows were put in; the three-decker pulpit was replaced by the present one and new pews were installed.
 The choir stalls and Clergy desks were added with their carved figures of St. Bartholomew and the four Evangalists.
 The gallery was dismantled and the organ was re-built at the East end by William Hill.
 New nave columns and arcades were built with carved heads placed on the capitals.